ErikNatanael/copy-paste-sonification/report.md

 After having examined the data.json file by hand to understand the structure of the data I parsed it in Rust and analysed the content in terms of word frequency, levels of depth (see depth_wave.txt and data_restyled_wave.txt).
 Looking up the meaning of some of the most common words in the JavaFX library gave me a better understanding of their function.

-Early on in the process I decided that the most obvious and probably most rewarding aspect to use for sonification was how far away from the user, and also the programmer of the software, following the descent deep into library calls. data_restyled_wave.txt shows the wavelike movement up and down the node tree.
+Early on in the process I decided that the most obvious and probably most rewarding aspect to use for sonification was how far away from the user, and also the programmer of the software, following the descent deep into library calls. data_restyled_wave.txt shows the wave like movement up and down the node tree.
 To add some additional connection to the copy paste theme I gave each event a relevance score based on words appearing in their function names (e.g. "KeyCodeCombination").

 To simplify the sonification process I created a score in csv format exporting only the values I would use in the sonification (depth, source and relevance).